goaround/gallery-block-lightbox/README.txt

 == Changelog ==

-Hint: With WordPress 5.6 you can set the default behaviour for *Link to*.
+Hint: You can now set the default behavior for *Link to*.
 Go to *yourblog.com/wp-admin/options.php* and search for *image_default_link_type*.
 Set the value to *file* and hit save.
 This will apply to all new Image & Gallery Blocks.

 = 1.9.0 =